Digging Deep Into Local News, A Small Newspaper In Rural Oregon Is Thriving

 Delivery day

-The newspaper's recent success has meant an increased workload for the woman who delivers the papers, Shiela Schroder.
-Wednesdays are delivery day for the Enterprise, which means Schroder is on the job.
+The newspaper's recent success has meant an increased workload for the woman who delivers the papers.
+Wednesdays are delivery day for the Enterprise, which means 74-year-old Sheila Schroder is on the job.

-The 74-year-old loads her white Dodge Ram pickup full of papers and rolls onto the streets of Vale.
+Schroder loads her white Dodge Ram pickup full of papers and rolls onto the streets of Vale.
 The tiny eastern Oregon town, population 1,900, is where the Enterprise is headquartered.
 Her stops include the county courthouse, a nursing home, a flower shop.
 The pickup crammed with papers is an upgrade from when she started doing this more than 20 years ago.

 "That's when I had a grocery cart and I delivered papers with my grocery cart full of papers," Schroder says.
 "People called me Bag Lady," she laughs.